RaniAmbiger/Study-Notes/Java/04_classes_and_packages.md

 ## 2. Static Methods

-Static methods belong to the class rather than any object of the class.
-They can be called without creating an object.
+- Static methods belong to the class rather than any object of the class.
+- Can be called without creating an object.
+- Can only access static members directly.
+- Cannot use this keyword.

 ### Exapmle